Vegan diet in general

 In a vegan diet, the most critical nutrient is vitamin B12 (1, 4).
 It is available to humans in a form that is almost exclusively found in animal foods.
 For this reason, people who follow a vegan diet are encouraged to take vitamin B12 in the form of dietary supplements (1).

-Other potentially critical nutrients include protein, long-chain fatty acids (DHA and EPA), riboflavin (vitamin B2), vitamin D, calcium, iron, iodine, zinc and selenium (1).
+Other potentially critical nutrients are protein, long-chain fatty acids (DHA and EPA), riboflavin (vitamin B2), vitamin D, calcium, iron, iodine, zinc and selenium (1).
 In contrast, a plant-based diet provides a good supply of vitamin C, vitamin E, thiamine, folate, magnesium, potassium, fiber and phytochemicals (1).

 Critical nutrients of a vegan diet in children (VeChi Youth Study)